Your First Extension

 npm install -g yo generator-code

 yo code # ?
 What type of extension do you want to create?
 New Extension (TypeScript) # ?
 What's the name of your extension?
 HelloWorld ### Press <Enter> to choose default for all options below ### # ?
 What's the identifier of your extension? helloworld # ?
 What's the description of your extension?
 LEAVE BLANK # ?
 Initialize a git repository?
 Yes # ?
-Which package manager to use? npm code ./helloworld
+Bundle the source code with webpack?
+No # ?
+Which package manager to use? npm # ?
+Do you want to open the new folder with Visual Studio Code?
+Open with `code`

 Then, inside the editor, press F5.
 This will compile and run the extension in a new Extension Development Host window.